Temporal Lobe Epilepsy (TLE)

 How is temporal lobe epilepsy diagnosed?

-- A single photon emission computed tomography (SPECT), which shows blood flow to the brain to help locate the site of the seizure.
+- SPECT: A single-photon emission computed tomography (SPECT) shows increased blood flow to the areas of your brain where the seizure begins.

 Management and Treatment